mrmanc/stackedit.io.test/_posts/2018-09-04-letsencrypt-at-scale.md

 <div markdown="1" class="callout">

-Update (12-01-2018): The question came up of donating to Let's Encrypt, to say thanks and support them in their work.
+Update (Sep 12, 2018): The question came up of donating to Let's Encrypt, to say thanks and support them in their work.
 In response to the question, Auto Trader wants to issue the following statement:

 > Auto Trader’s Make a Difference strategy extends to supporting the wider technology, automotive, advertising and creative industries.
 We believe that the important work the Internet Security Research Group are doing with Let’s Encrypt is vital to the technical industry, and that they have delivered a real improvement to our community.
 >